bcgov/digital-trust-toolkit/applications/mining-association-canada/governance.md

 ## 1.6.
 Purpose

 The purpose of this GF is to describe the rules/policies/procedures for verifiable credential exchanges involving MAC with the open global community.
-This description enables participants to understand agreed-upon standards, terminology, and processes that allow the community to interact with the MAC in a trusted manner.
+This description enables participants to understand agreed-upon standards, terminology, and processes that allow the community to interact with MAC in a trusted manner.

 ## 1.7.
 Scope